ryanchen0327/literature-reviews/zotero/LanguageAgentsAchieve2024.md

 # Notes

-it uses three tools and gives llm the freedom
+it uses three tools and gives llm the freedom to use them.
+1.

 # Key questions